-Rectal prolapse was described as early as 1500 BC.
+Rectal prolapse was described as early as 1500 BCE.
 Rectal prolapse occurs when a mucosal or full-thickness layer of rectal tissue protrudes through the anal orifice.
 Problems with fecal incontinence, constipation, and rectal ulceration are common.

 Three different clinical entities are often combined under the umbrella term rectal prolapse:

 Internal prolapse (internal intussusception)

 Treatment of these three entities differs.

 Full-thickness rectal prolapse (see the image below) is defined as protrusion of the full thickness of the rectal wall through the anus; it is the most commonly recognized type.
 Mucosal prolapse, in contrast, is defined as protrusion of only the rectal mucosa (not the entire wall) from the anus.
 Internal intussusception may be a full-thickness or a partial rectal wall disorder, but the prolapsed tissue does not pass beyond the anal canal and does not pass out of the anus.

 Most of this article focuses on full-thickness rectal prolapse, which will be referred to as rectal prolapse.

 The rectum is the distal 12-15 cm of the large intestine between the sigmoid colon and the anal canal.
 It primarily serves as a reservoir for fecal material.
 The mucosa is the inner lining of the intestinal tract.
 The dentate line is the junction of the ectoderm and endoderm in the anal canal.